mramshaw/Secret-Santa/README.md

 should be written to check for this exception.
 And so code coverage has highlighted a soft area in our testing.
 This is unlikely to be critical, but better safe than sorry.

-[Adding a test for the first uncaught exception raises the code coverage to __89%__.
+[Adding a test for the first uncaught exception raised the code coverage to __89%__.
  But then the addition of more code to the `main` routine dropped this number back down to __88%__.]